 This post may contain affiliate links that help support the blog when you make a purchase

-In fact, all of these statements have been pronounced to me by people who share my skin tone.
-That’s right, black people have prejudices about what you should or should not be doing while black and they are not too shy with their opinions of your behavior.
-There are some things that they do refuse to acknowledge however, and one of those things is mental illness within the community.
+All of these statements have been pronounced to me by people who share my skin tone.
+Black people have prejudices about what you should or should not be doing while black and they are not too shy with their opinions of your behavior.
+There are some things that they do refuse to acknowledge, however, and one of those things is mental illness within the community.
 Black people who suffer from mental illness often find themselves at the end of a string of insults from the people from whom they seek support.

 Until next time,